visit/slate/source/index.html.md

 }
 ```

-Get the next page of raw geos, you need to provide a token obtained from <a href="#get-paged">Get Paged</a>.
+Get the next page of raw geos, you need to provide a token obtained from <a href="https://bqk-.github.io/slate/#get-paged14">Get Paged</a>.

 ### HTTP Request